vjardin/zephyr-picoprobe-hello/README.md

 The boards/rpi_pico.overlay file configures:

+- USB CDC ACM as the console and shell interface
-- UART1 as the console (GPIO4=TX, GPIO5=RX) matching the J2/UART connector
+- UART1 (GPIO4=TX, GPIO5=RX) for Bonjour output on J2 connector
 - All five LEDs with descriptive aliases (led_red, led_green_uart, etc.)

 This is necessary because the Debug Probe uses different pins than the standard